doraadong/product_info/README.md

 ## Todo

 ### Fix front-end
-The front-end can(should) be seperated into 3 files (.html, .css and .js).
+The front-end can(should) be separated into 3 files (.html, .css and .js).
 I didn't make it happen on my own laptop.
 So currently all things are just messed up together in the .html.

 ## Comments
 Very welcome!